What is a Marriage and Family Therapist?

 Choosing the right therapist is a personal process.
 Clients should be encouraged to shop, ask questions and listen to their feelings when making this decision.
 The best therapist will be the one who offers a client both professional expertise and personal warmth.
 He or she will demonstrate that they are involved in continuing education and are members of professional organizations, such as the Ventura County and California Association of Marriage and Family Therapists.

-A Registered Intern is in the process of gaining 3000 hours of experience, which, when approved by the BBS and coupled with the Master’s degree training, will allow that person to sit for the MFT licensing exams.
-A Registered Intern is not a Licensed Marriage & Family Therapist yet.
+A Registered Associate is in the process of gaining 3000 hours of experience, which, when approved by the BBS and coupled with the Master’s degree training, will allow that person to sit for the MFT licensing exams.
+A Registered Associate is not a Licensed Marriage & Family Therapist yet.

-Registered Interns may work with clients to the level of their experience and within the scope of the MFT license.
-A Registered Intern will have a registration number that looks like this example: I.R.AB999999 (I.R.
+Registered Associates may work with clients to the level of their experience and within the scope of the MFT license.
+A Registered Associate will have a registration number that looks like this example: I.R.AB999999 (I.R.
 2 letters followed by 6 digits).

 - Maintain an office separate from their employer, i.e.; must see clients and receive telephone calls at the same location as their employer does.